jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
-They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, and Discourse.
+They live, breath, and promote collaboration at places like GitHub, Wikipedia, Mozilla, Dribbble, Udemy, Stack Overflow, and Discourse.

 These modern-day Jedi have given Main Street the levers of power we need to upgrade ourselves to the Internet Age.
 Even if too many people don't realize it yet.
 Most of us still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
 However, because of the open-source community, there are already countless new tools for ordinary people to take control of their work, identities, and lives.